onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 market vs company boundry - theory of the firm

-Life is the opposite of the physical monotony of physical space, matter, and time - life is agency despite all osds
+Life is the opposite of the physical monotony of physical space, matter, and time - life is agency despite all odds life is islands of order

 We need to get as much people as possible to be as capable and motivated as possible to be solving as big of collective problems as possible
 We must change and steer the flows of attention, motivation and value